ismailkarsli/decentralized-chat-app/README.md

 Made to try Svelte and GunJS.
-Full of bugs and errors (probably).
+Probably buggy and wrong.